What Is ‘Commission’ in Real Estate?

 🏠 Negotiation skills

-Agents are expert negotiators, which can help the seller get the best price and terms for the sale of their home.
+Agents are expert negotiators, which helps the seller get the best price and terms for the sale of their home.

 You can learn more about these kinds of negotiation skills in this comprehensive guide by G2: The Ins and Outs of the Negotiation Process During a Contract Renewal.